-If you’re on the move a lot, you’ll be used to long periods of time without the internet.
-Whether it’s another long-haul flight or overnight bus ride, or just too much time spent on the subway where radio waves fear to tread, having no Wi-Fi or cell service is common even in this day and age.
+If you’re on the move a lot, you’ll be used to long periods of time offline.
+Whether it’s another long-haul flight, overnight bus ride, or just too much time spent on the subway where radio waves fear to tread, having no Wi-Fi or cell service is common even in this day and age.

 Thankfully, not having signal doesn’t mean you can’t play some of the best mobile games on the market.
-Intentionally or not, many developers have made great games that don’t need Wi-Fi at all.
+Intentionally or not, many developers have made great games that don’t need the internet at all.

-I’ve been working my way through dozens of them on long journeys recently, but these are the ones I’ve been returning to time and again.
+I always keep a collection of them on my phone for whenever I have a bit of downtime and no internet, but these are the ones I’ve been returning to time and again.

 Some of them are free, some aren’t.
 I’ve stayed away from those requiring continuous attention or spending a lot on in-app purchases to be enjoyable.

-Without further ado, here are ten of the best offline games to get you through your own endless travel days.
+Without further ado, here are 12 of the best offline games to get you through your own long commutes or endless travel days.
 They’re all available on both iOS and Android.

 Monument Valley 2

 The original Monument Valley breathed fresh air into mobile gaming.
 It combined gorgeous graphics with challenging problems and wonderful, wordless storytelling in a way we’d never seen before.

 Set in a colorful, Escher-inspired world, its only fault was that it was over all too quickly, leaving players desperately wanting more.
 Now they’ve got it.

 It’s a game that’s far better to explore than to explain, easily worth the few dollars it costs.
 Don’t expect it to get you all the way through a transcontinental flight, though.
 Like the original, you’ll finish it in a few hours of dedicated play, and be left wanting more yet again.